 receive a grant of USD 1,000 and are invited to Copenhagen, Denmark

 Finals in Copenhagen

 October 30 to November 1, 2019.
 Meet investors, exhibit and compete to win USD 15,000!

-If you're a university, accelerator or incubator and want to learn more about becoming a country partner, add your details below.
+If you're a university, accelerator or incubator and want to learn more about becoming a country partner, add your details via the button below.

 Community of the best university startups worldwide

-We’re inviting all university startups in the whole world to participate in our online Talent Program from May to July in which they’ll learn all they need to know about how to accelerate their startup.
+We’re inviting all university startups in the whole world to participate in the online startup course from May to July in which they’ll learn all they need to know about how to accelerate their startup.